+4.4 Quantified energetics between Tropocollagen Strands

 Table 5 presents compelling evidence that the total interaction energy is significantly higher in hexamer systems than in heptamer systems.
 This difference can be attributed to the distinct structural characteristics of hexamers and heptamers, which greatly impact their interaction energies due to variations in packing efficiency, hydrogen bonding, and overall stability.
 Hexamers, comprising six units, can achieve a more compact and optimal packing arrangement compared to heptamers, which consist of seven units.
 This efficient packing in hexamers allows for closer intermolecular interactions, resulting in a reduced distance between units and enhanced attractive forces, ultimately leading to higher interaction energies.10 Conversely, the additional unit in heptamers can introduce steric hindrance, disrupting optimal arrangements and leading to weaker interactions.
 Figure 8 shows that LJ interactions are more robust in hydroxyproline-rich systems compared to proline-rich systems.
 As previously mentioned, the strong intermolecular interactions of hydroxyproline play a significant role in LJ interactions.
 The hydroxyl group in hydroxyproline enhances polarity, resulting in stronger van der Waals forces and dipole-dipole interactions, which contribute to the LJ potential.60 Conversely, Coulombic interactions are reduced due to the presence of the hydroxyl group in hydroxyproline altering electron distribution, creating a region with higher electron density.
 Consequently, hydrogen bonding with water molecules may weaken the Coulombic interactions compared to proline.
 The hydroxyl group in hydroxyproline makes it more hydrophilic, leading to stronger interactions with water molecules, shielding its charges, and reducing Coulombic interactions.10 In contrast, proline is less hydrophilic, resulting in stronger Coulombic interactions as it does not attract as much water to shield its charges.

+4.5 Both Hyp and Pro-rich tropocollagen are more stable as a hexamer than as a heptamer.

+Both the heptamers and hexamers showed similar trends when the properties of the Hyp and Pro-enriched tropocollagens.
+This demonstrates that the effect of the Pro and Hyp residues in prevalent in multiple tropocollagen configurations.
+The aim of computing both hexameric and heptameric Hyp and Pro-enriched tropocollagens is to also compare the relative stability of each configuration.
+To facilitate this comparison, in the case of the number of contacts, hydrogen bonds, interaction energies were computed per tropocollagen strand, in order to make the values of the two configurations comparable.
+Adding an additional tropocollagen strand to both the Hyp and Pro-enriched system slightly increased the number of contacts per strand, slightly decreased the number of hydrogen bonds per strand in the case of Pro only, while remaining constant in Hyp.
+Most tellingly, the total interaction energy per strand decreased from -19.2 to -15.8 kJ·mol-1 by adding a tropocollagen strand to the Hyp-enriched system, and from -18.9 to -11.7 kJ·mol-1 when adding a tropocollagen strand to the Pro-rich system.
+With stronger per-strand interactions present in the hexamer, it seems that in both the Hyp and Pro-enriched systems the hexameric form is more stable.
+The difference between is not particularly large, and in both cases the stability and rigidity of the Hyp-rich system, and the flexibility and fluidity of the Pro-rich system is preserved.

 Conclusion